cybertraining-dsc/fa20-523-337/project/project.md

 ### 2.2 Source Code

-This is the [link](https://github.com/cybertraining-dsc/fa20-523-337/blob/main/project/code/project.ipynb) to the source code for subsequent sections in this report.
+Follow this [link](https://github.com/cybertraining-dsc/fa20-523-337/blob/main/project/code/project.ipynb) to the source code for subsequent sections in this report.

 ## 3. Methodology